 A new cryogenic technology

 The patented high-capacity Wave Impingement Freezer combines the benefits of wave product agitation with impingement gas flows to achieve elevated levels of IQF productivity and quality in a small footprint.
 The wave-like motion agitates the product, maintaining product separation throughout the freezer.
-The high-velocity convective airflow increases heat transfer while reducing nitrogen consumption, and overall cost to freeze.
-The hygienically designed Wave Impingement Freezer requires minimal maintenance and its top lifts vertically for easy access to the tunnel for cleaning.
+The high-velocity convective airflow increases heat transfer while reducing nitrogen consumption and overall cost-to-freeze.
+The hygienically designed Wave Impingement Freezer requires minimal maintenance, and its top lifts vertically for easy access to the tunnel for cleaning.

 Measurable results